Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

-Each of the 78 Tarot cards has two meanings, one when the card appears right-side up, and another when the card appears upside-down, or "reversed."
-The Tarot reader is not psychic.
-Rather, he or she has memorized 156 card meanings and studied to understand each card's complicated and densely packed symbolism.The finest Tarot readers learn to trust the cards and their own intuition, and are empathetic and articulate, conveying the message of the cards in ways each client can understand.
+Each of the 78 Tarot cards has two meanings: one when the card appears right-side up, and another when the card appears upside-down, or "reversed."
+The Tarot reader has memorized 156 card meanings and studied to understand each card's complicated cultural and spiritual symbolism.

 What the Tarot Card Reader Knows and You Don't